tdep-developers/tdep-tutorials/02_thermodynamics/README.md

 Thermodynamics with TDEP
 ========================

+The free energy is a central property in statistical physics that allows to access to the stability of a structure, find its equilibrium volume, compute phase diagrams and many other things.
+For an arbitrary system with a potential $V(\vec{R})$, the free energy is very difficult to compute and requires complex and expensive method.

-In the harmonic approximation, the free energy, as well as all every other thermodynamic properties, can computed exactly using the phonon density of states defined as:
+Fortunately, in the harmonic approximation, the free energy can computed exactly using the phonon density of states defined as:
 ```math
 g(\omega) = \sum_\lambda \delta(\omega - \omega_\lambda)
 ```